-We envision an $8M transformation of the University Libraries to build a collaborative space that preserves and enhances the traditional aspects of the library while also creating a more modern, engaging and flexible space to meet the needs of university scholars and library patrons alike.
+We envision a $12.1M transformation of the University Libraries to build a collaborative space that preserves and enhances the traditional aspects of the library while also creating a more modern, engaging and flexible space to meet the needs of university scholars and library patrons alike.

-Located at the heart of the UMSL’s North Campus, the TJ Library is a cultural treasure that attracts hundreds of thousands of patrons annually.
-The regional, national and global reach of the library is largely due to it serving as home of the St. Louis Mercantile Library, which recently celebrated its 175th anniversary as the oldest library west of the Mississippi.
+Located at the heart of the UMSL’s North Campus, the University Libraries are a cultural treasure that attract half a million visitors annually.
+In addition to serving the UMSL population, the regional, national and global reach of the libraries are largely due to the St. Louis Mercantile Library, which celebrated, in 2022, its 175th anniversary as the oldest library west of the Mississippi.

 The university seeks to transform the Thomas Jefferson and St. Louis Mercantile Libraries into a completely revitalized setting.
 The Thomas Jefferson Library’s main entry level will become a collaborative space to enhance the traditional library experience while upgrading it to become a more modern, engaging and flexible area.
 The renovation of the library’s fifth floor will create a new home for library administration and staff, in addition to collections.
 The St. Louis Mercantile Library will create a vibrant art gallery on the second floor to showcase their unparalleled art collection.